endibuka/beaver-rag/README.md

-# RAG System
+# beaver-rag 🦫

 > Lightweight TypeScript RAG (Retrieval-Augmented Generation) system with PostgreSQL and OpenAI

 A production-ready, extensible RAG system built with TypeScript, designed for developers who want to add semantic search and retrieval capabilities to their applications.
+Built by beavers, for builders.

 ## Features